federico-hv/kanban-app/README.md

 # kanban-app
-ReacJs App from the tutorial on reactjs and webpack from the book [SurviveJs](http://survivejs.com)
+ReactJs App from the tutorial on reactjs and webpack of the book [SurviveJs](http://survivejs.com)